ActiveSolution/active-lab-iac2022/labs/github-bicep.md

 ## Creating a Service Principal
 When the GitHub action talks to Azure to create your infrastructure, it needs to use some form of credentials.
 These credentials are created by creating a `Service Principal`.
 This is like a system user that can be given access to perform actions in the Azure subscription.

-In this case, you want to limit where the principal can make changes to a single resource group.
+In this case, you want to limit the principal so that it can only make changes in a single resource group.
 So you first need to create the resource group that you want to deploy to by running

 ```bash
 > az group create -n GitHubBicepGroup -l westeurope